Glossary term

 What are the goals of superintelligence?

-The goals of superintelligence in the field of AI are to create machines that are smarter than humans and can help us solve problems that are too difficult for us to solve on our own.
-Superintelligence is a hypothetical future artificial intelligence that includes scientific creativity, general wisdom, and social skills.
-The ultimate goals of superintelligences could vary greatly, but a functional superintelligence would spontaneously generate instrumental goals such as self-preservation, goal-content integrity, cognitive enhancement, and resource acquisition.
+The goals of superintelligence research are to create machines that are smarter than humans and can help solve problems that are too difficult for us to solve on our own.
+The ultimate goals of a superintelligent system could vary greatly depending on how it is designed, but a functional superintelligence would likely also generate instrumental goals such as self-preservation, goal-content integrity, cognitive enhancement, and resource acquisition.
+In pursuit of its objectives, a superintelligence could:

 What are the risks associated with superintelligence?